 To the extent you utilize the custodian for margin loan financing and or non-purpose loans secured by client accounts, both the IAR and Wiley will receive interest sharing compensation related to such margin loans.

 Solicitors

 Wiley is compensated as a solicitor by certain registered investment advisors for referring advisory clients to such investment advisors.
-Please refer to Item 15 - Client Referrals and Other Compensation - Solicitor Activities for more details.

 Transaction Flow